Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 How Big Is an Address?

-A pointer takes space.
 8 bytes on 64-bit, 4 on 32-bit.
-The type it points at does not change this.
+The pointed-at type doesn’t change it.

 sizeof(char) = 1